Julia-Immer/developer-notes/developer-notes.md

 ## Control plane

 **Services running on control plane node**
     kube-apiserver :  The kubernetes api server is THE most important element of a cluster.
-Loose access to this and you lose access to everything.
+Loose access to this and your cluster loses it's ability to communicate with itself.
 All requests from all parts, inside and outside the cluster, go through the api server.
 All compononents interact with each other through the api server.

     etcd : etcd is a database that kubernetes uses to keep track of pod and various cluster information.